sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 A box map (Anselin 1994) is the mapping counterpart of the idea behind a box plot.
 The point of departure is again a quantile map, more specifically, a quartile map.
 But the four categories are extended to **six bins**, to separately identify the lower and upper outliers.
 The definition of outliers is a function of a multiple of the inter-quartile range (IQR), the difference between the values for the 75 and 25 percentile.
 As we will see in a later chapter in our discussion of the box plot, we use two options for these cut-off values, or hinges, 1.5 and 3.0.
 The box map uses the same convention.

+## Standard deviation map
+The third type of extreme values map is a standard deviation map.
+In some way, this is a parametric counterpart to the box map, in that the standard deviation is used as the criterion to identify outliers, instead of the inter-quartile range.

+In a standard deviation map, the variable under consideration is transformed to standard deviational units (with mean 0 and standard deviation 1).
+This is equivalent to the z-standardization we have seen before.

+The number of categories in the classification depends on the range of values, i.e., how many standard deviational units cover the range from lowest to highest.
+It is also quite common that some categories do not contain any observations (as in the example in Figure 29).

+We continue with the variable rent2008 and bring up a standard deviation map by means of Map > Standard Deviation Map from the main menu or from the map toolbar icon.